fastack-dev/fastack/docs/tutorial/globalvariables.md

 It's simpler than you think (maybe :D).
 Basically a web framework is an object that can be called and accept requests that are forwarded by the web server.

-This is the main point, we save the app object instance to local context using API from `contextvars.ContextVar` and also `werkzeug.local.LocalProxy` to access objects stored in local context.
+This is the main point, we save the app instance to local context using API from `contextvars.ContextVar` and also `werkzeug.local.LocalProxy` to access objects stored in local context.

 For more details, please see the documentation directly: